Research interests:

 Faculty of Asian and Middle Eastern Studies

-MPhil applications for 2024/25 are now open.
-The deadline for funding is 5 December 2023.
+MPhil applications for 2025/6 are now OPEN.
+The application deadline to be considered for funding is 3 December 2024.

 The taught MPhil in Muslim-Jewish Relations gives you the opportunity to explore the diverse and fascinating history of the relationship between the Arab and Jewish worlds.
 You will apply the skills gained during your undergraduate studies and advance your research expertise, particularly though the study of primary sources.